menouarazib/eventdetector/README.md

 labeled; instead, it only requires reference events defined as time points or intervals of time.
-Thirdly, it is designed to be `robust` through the use of a stacked ensemble learning metamodel that combines deep learning models, from classic feed-forward neural networks (FFNs) to the state-of-the-art architectures like transformers.
+Thirdly, it is designed to be `robust` through the use of a stacked ensemble learning metamodel that combines deep learning models, from classic Feed-Forward Neural Networks (FFNs) to the state-of-the-art architectures like Transformers.
 By leveraging the collective strengths of multiple models, this ensemble approach can mitigate individual model weaknesses and biases, resulting in more robust predictions.
-Finally, to facilitate practical implementation, we have developed a Python package called `EventDetector` to accompany the proposed method.
+Finally, to facilitate practical implementation, we have developed this package called `EventDetector` to accompany the proposed method.
 It provides a rich support for event detection in time series.
+We establish mathematically that our method is universal, and capable of detecting any type of event with arbitrary precision under mild continuity assumptions on the time series.
+These events may encompass change points, frauds, anomalies, physical occurrences, and more.
+We substantiate our theoretical results using the universal approximation theorem.
+Additionally, we provide empirical validations that confirm our claims, demonstrating that our method, with a limited number of parameters, outperforms other deep learning approaches, particularly for rare events and imbalanced datasets from different domains.

 ## Installation